hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 # Queries in microservices
 - What are the dif ways to implement queries in microservices?
 What should be the considerations when choosing between them?
-- What are the architecture and design issues of each type?
+What is the architecture of each type?

 # External API
 - What are the main issues with client-invoking-services approach?
 - What are the main functions of a typical API gateway?
 - Which team should own the API gateway?
 - What should be considered when designing an API gateway?
 - What are the advs and disadvs of API gateway pattern?
-What advs BFF pattern has over API gateway?
+What advs does BFF pattern have over API gateway?

 # Production-ready services
 - What qualities attributes should be ensured before deploying services to production?